ibm-cloud-docs/containers/cs_subnets.md

 You can add existing portable public or private subnets to your Kubernetes cluster or reuse subnets from a deleted cluster.
 {:shortdesc}

 Before you begin,
 - [Target your CLI](cs_cli_install.html#cs_cli_configure) to your cluster.
 - To reuse subnets from a cluster that you no longer need, delete the unneeded cluster.
 The subnets are deleted within 24 hours.

    ```
-   bx cs cluster-rm CLUSTER
+   bx cs cluster-rm <cluster_name_or_ID
    ```
    {: pre}

 To use an existing subnet in your IBM Cloud infrastructure (SoftLayer) portfolio with custom firewall rules or available IP addresses:

 1. Identify the subnet to use.
 Note the ID of the subnet and the VLAN ID.
-In this example, the subnet ID is 807861 and the VLAN ID is 1901230.
+In this example, the subnet ID is `1602829` and the VLAN ID is `2234945`.

     ```
     bx cs subnets